jamii/zest/design.md

 one: () 1;
 if 1 one else zero

-Functions may only be reference as the head of a call or an argument to a call
+Functions may only be referenced as the head of a call or an argument to a call
 ```

 ```